KEO-cls-eedi/specification/doc/clseedi.md

 * [schema](clseedi/de.keo-connectivity.clseedi.state.schema.json)
 * [example](clseedi/examples/de.keo-connectivity.clseedi.state.json)

-The presence of an EEBus use case in this array indicates that the use case can be performed with at least one local device to which a SHIP connection exists.
+The presence of an EEBUS use case in this array indicates that the use case can be performed with at least one local device to which a SHIP connection exists.
 If this condition changes, for example because the SHIP connection fails or the use case specific heartbeat is missing, the use case shall be removed from the array.
 A status message shall be sent to the backend immediately after the change.

-## Read
+## Read {#Read}

 Either side of the connection can send a `read` message to the other side.
 Upon receipt of a `read` message,